UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

 It can be found at `/proj/[project_code]`, where `[project_code]` is the project code.

-- Navigate to the project folder of this course
+- Navigate to the project folder of this course.
+  Ignore `cygnus` (whatever it is): you do not need it today.

 ???- question "Don't know the project code?"